-A team of students from Algebra University College that brings together graduate students of applied computing, data science and digital marketing is currently working on developing an application that would help travelers in a completely new way.
+A team of students from Algebra University College that brings together master students of applied computing, data science and digital marketing is currently working on developing an application that would help travelers in a completely new way.
 If you happen to find yourself in a new city, for instance during a business trip, and have a few hours to spare before the next meeting, you could get on the app and enjoy a personalized tour, together with interesting facts and anecdotes about the buildings and squares in your vicinity.
 You could tell the app what kind of content you are interested in and that you have four hours at your disposal.
 The project called Travelty is, therefore, conceived as an app for travelers and tourists who want to find tourist attractions quickly and receive a personalized tour.

 Dino Tretinjak Mesarić, Federica Fioretto, Hrvoje Čardžić, Hrvoje Matković, Ivan Kožul, Kristina Lučić, Petra Barto and Stjepan Bošnjak-Matić are members of the student team gathered around the Travelty project and they are very clear about their goal – they want to create an app that will offer a more personalized and practical way of traveling, taking the travel experience to a new level.

 “Travelty highlights personalization, voice functionality and ease of use.
 It saves us precious time.
 Depending on the desired destination or our current location and how much time we can or want spend at a destination, the app will suggest several options.
 The voice functionality will allow the user to not have to read the information about a certain landmark, instead, the application will them all this, like a proper tourist guide,” the students explain.

 The project brings together two “trending” areas – technology and tourism